A life coach helps you reach your goals.

 but it takes work to climb!

 The beauty of coaching is that I don’t deal with trying to change anyone.
 When someone contacts me it’s all about a goal they want to find, design, or reach.
 I collaborate with you to bring out your positive attributes, your core values and strengths that have helped you in the past.
 Everyone has some positive traits, motivations, loves, something to live for.
 These traits, abilities, or simply good feelings often get overridden by all the stresses life throws in our way.
 When your positive traits or values are brought to light, they can give you the energy, the motivation, to envision a goal.
 Designing a plan to reach this goal would be the next step in our coaching sessions.
-Then we move towards actualizing your dream, the goals that brought you to me in the first place.
+Then we move towards actualizing your dream, the desires that brought you to me in the first place.
 Goals are dreams with deadlines.

 The hope, in my philosophy, is that when you find your Bliss (using Joseph Campbell’s term) this will give you the energy to do the things that make you happy and successful.
 Spend your time in this life doing what you really want to do.
 Arrange positive relationships and positive environments to help keep you in your “ZONE,” and maybe there won’t be enough energy left to feed those bad traits, habits, or other issues that may just fade away.